Atharva-11/Noisy-Real-Classical-Shadows/README.md

 ## Layout

 ```
-code/         20 modules — see FIGURES.md for which one makes which figure
+code/         20 modules; see FIGURES.md for which one makes which figure
 figures/      output directory (created on first run)
 FIGURES.md    figure number -> file -> generator -> modules
 ```